rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

     1. The VLT domain requires an ID number (1-1000).
 Configure the same ID on the peer switch to allow for common peering.
     2. This is the OOB management IP address of VLT peer 2.
 You can optionally specify the time `interval`.
 The range is from 1 to 5 seconds.
 The default is 3 seconds.
-    3. Configuring port-channel 128 as the peer link (VLTi).
+    3. Associate the VLTi to the VLT domain.
     4. (Optional) The system elects a primary and secondary VLT device, but you can configure the roles before the election process by setting the `primary-priority` (1-65535).
 The lowest value is elected as the primary.
 Fixing system parameters also avoids negotiations (for fast convergence).

 === "VLT Peer 2"